1/2 or whole Beef

 Sounds good!
 How do we order?

 We raise one crop of steers a year, usually split between two harvest dates.
 We have an existing customer base that have standing orders either on a yearly or bi-yearly basis.
 When we wean calves in the fall (late September), we keep enough steers to satisfy the orders we have.
 Since it takes right about a year from the time the steers are weaned until they're grown out for slaughter, we will generally keep some extra steers to satisfy new orders we get throughout that year, but that beef is sold on a first come first served basis and once it's gone, we can't satisfy any more orders until the following crop.
-So if you're interested, please call or email us.
+So if you're interested, please call or email us and I'll contact you to confirm when we are choosing steers so you don't miss out.
 I'm always happy to talk about our program and our beef and to answer any questions.
 If you're local and want to try some steaks or hamburger, we can sell you some to try if we still have some in stock.

 We request a $200.00 dollar deposit per half to reserve your beef.
 The balance of the carcass cost will be due to us following slaughter once we know the carcass weight, and prior to cutting.
 Payment can be made either by check or we can accept paypal or venmo (may be a surcharge for credit card use).
-Once you've reserved your beef, I'll keep you updated either by phone, text, or email (your preference) once we have a slaughter date set with Mohawk.
+Once you've reserved your beef, I'll keep you updated either by phone, text, or email (your preference) as we get close to harvest.
 They generally are able to leave the carcasses to dry-age 2 weeks.
 So if the beef is slaughtered the middle of July or August, then it should be ready for pickup the first part of August or September respectively

-Side note: We recommend 10 cubic feet of freezer space for a half-beef.
+How will I haul it home?
 Two 150 quart coolers will hold a half if you need to transport it more than a few hours (it will be well frozen when you pick it up).
+We have customers that have to drive for two days to get their beef home in coolers and it does just fine.
 If you are reasonably local to where you're picking up, it will handle a couple of hours of transport just fine inside an air conditioned vehicle.

 3